Choosing the Best Roofing Materials for Maine’s Climate

 Why Choose Metal Roofing?

 Metal roofing materials are more expensive than other options, and they are more difficult to install.
 However, the trade-off is a roof that can last up to 50 years.
-A metal roof is exceptionally low maintenance and can withstand the harsh weather conditions common to Maine.
+A metal roof is exceptionally low-maintenance and can withstand the harsh weather conditions common to Maine.
 It withstands high winds, hail, and heavy rain and reflects the heat of the sun.
-This type of roof provides outstanding energy efficiency, to help you can save on utility bills.
+This type of roof provides outstanding energy efficiency to help you save on utility bills.
 Today’s modern metal roofing isn’t just a dull sheet of metal stuck on the roof.
 Metal roofing materials can be made to look like other types of roofs, such as tile roofing.
 Choosing metal roofing materials for your Maine home is an environmentally sustainable choice since they are made from recycled materials.

 Discuss Your Maine Roofing Needs with a Professional Roofer